abbylow/zkiap/session-2-exercise/session-2-exercise.md

 Extension: How would you modify the circuit to handle negative dividends?

 [Solution (ignore the second parameter SQRT_P; that is extraneous)](https://github.com/darkforest-eth/circuits/blob/master/perlin/perlin.circom#L44)

+Note: You might notice that if you input negative dividend to my `IntegerDivide` solution, the output is wrong.
+This issue is caused by the conversion between the input JSON to circom input, the -1 was converted to 2^32 - 1.
+All negative inputs will be converted wrongly.
+Check this [discussion](https://github.com/Antalpha-Labs/zkp-co-learn/discussions/50)

+Note: About if-else statement error, https://github.com/Antalpha-Labs/zkp-co-learn/discussions/54